BrandonSchoolPF/FastAPIArtemis/README.md

 You can also run the application in a Docker container.
 A Dockerfile and docker-compose file are provided for this purpose.

-Build the Docker image (with docker-compose.yaml):
+From the fastAPI_app folder, build the Docker image (with docker-compose.yaml):

 ```bash
 docker-compose build